A Pragmatics-Centered Evaluation Framework for Natural Language Understanding: Evaluation

+Unlike the GLUE benchmark~\cite{nangia-bowman-2019-human}, we do not yet provide human accuracy estimates obtained in a standardized way.
+The high number of classes would make that process rather more difficult.
+But our estimates are still useful even though they should be taken with a grain of salt.

-\subsection{Overall Results}
+\subsection{Overall results}

-These models are evaluated in table \ref{tab:transfer}.
-We report the average score of 8 runs of finetuning phases.
+Task-wise results are presented in table \ref{tab:transfer}.
+We report the average scores of 6 runs of STILT and finetuning phases.

-DiscEval seem to be challenging to BERT base model.
-Indeed, for all tasks, there is a STILT that significantly improves the accuracy of BERT.

-The best overall result is achieved with Discovery STILT.
-Pretraining on MNLI also yields an overall improvement over vanilla BERT especially on Emergent stance classification task which is related to natural language inference.
-However, MNLI finetuning worsens the results of BERT on STAC, speech act classification, sarcasm detection, and verifiability detction tasks.
+PragmEval seems to be challenging even for the BERT base model, which has shown strong performance on GLUE (and vastly outperforms the baselines on our tasks).
+For many tasks, there is a STILT that significantly improves the accuracy of BERT.
+The gap between human accuracy and BERT is particularly high on implicit discourse relation prediction (both for the PDTB corpus and the GUM RST corpus).
+This task is known to be difficult, and previous work has also shown that task dedicated models are not yet on par with human performance either on PDTB~\cite{bai-zhao-2018-deep} or RST data~\cite{morey-etal-2017-much}.

+Pretraining on MNLI does not improve the PragmEval average score for the BERT base model.
+A lower sarcasm detection score could indicate that BERT+MNLI is more focused on the literal content of statements, even though no STILT improves sarcasm detection.
+All models score below human accuracies, with the exception of emotion classification (but it is only due to the valence prediction subtask).

+Table \ref{tab:AVG} shows aggregate results alongside comparisons with GLUE scores.
+The best overall unsupervised result (GLUE+PragmEval average) is achieved with Discovery STILT.
+Combining Discovery and MNLI yields both a high PragmEval and GLUE score, and also yields a high GLUE diagnostics score.
+All discourse based STILTs improve GLUE score, while MNLI does not improve PragmEval average score.
+PragmEval tasks based on sentence pairs seem to account for the variance across STILTs.

-MNLI has been suggested as a useful auxilary training task based on evaluation on GLUE\cite{PhangSTILTS} and SentEval\cite{Conneau2017} .
-Our evaluation suggests that finetuning a model with MNLI alone has drawbacks and that could be alleviated by using discourse marker prediction tasks.
+MNLI has been suggested as a good default auxiliary training task based on evaluation with GLUE~\cite{PhangSTILTS} and SentEval~\cite{Conneau2017}.
+However, our evaluation suggests that finetuning a model with MNLI alone has significant drawbacks.